mxstack/mxmake/docs/source/migration.md

 | `docs` | `sphinx` |

 **Migration**:
-- Run `mxmake init` to regenerate Makefile with new domain names
+1. Run `mxmake update` (automatically uses new domain names)
-- Update preseed files if using old domain names
+2. If using preseed files with old domain names, update them to use new names

 ## Version 0.1 (2022-05-19)